Actor Brian Cox set to return to Dundee to play tycoon heading up global media empire

 The makers of Game of Thrones, Sex and the City and The Sopranos are to come to Scotland to film Hollywood star Brian Cox in his home city – playing a Rupert Murdoch-style media tycoon.

-Cox, who started his career at Dundee Rep when he was 14, will take a break from film to return to the theatre to discuss his many stage and screen appearances, including playing Hannibal Lecter in Manhunter.
+Cox, who started his career at Dundee Rep when he was 14, will take a break from filming the HBO show in the city to return to the theatre for a talk discussing his many stage and screen roles, including playing Hannibal Lecter in Manhunter,

+Cox has compared his Succession character Logan Roy to King Lear, one of his best-known stage roles.

 He told The Scotsman: “The irony is we started Succession and I originally wanted to play him as Scots.
 I thought it would be interesting to play Logan Roy as Scots.